Should You Start A Portable Toilet Business? What You Need To Know

 Sole Proprietorship

-As a sole proprietorship, it's the simplest structure for a small business, offering complete control over finances and operations.
+A sole proprietorship is the simplest structure for a small business, offering complete control over finances and operations.
 However, there's no legal separation between you and your business, potentially putting personal assets at risk in case of legal or financial issues.

 All business profits and losses are reported on personal income tax returns, potentially limiting financing options and tax deductions.